Mats Ljungman, PhD

 • Manage Your Profile

 Dr. Ljungman has a long-standing interest in carcinogenesis, radiation biology, DNA damage responses and regulation of transcription.
 A major goal of the lab is to elucidate basic mechanisms that ultimately could help better understand human diseases and in the development of improved therapeutics.
 The Ljungman lab has developed the Bru-seq technology platform to assess nascent RNA synthesis and stability in cells as well as splicing kinetics, transcription elongation rates and the mapping of transcription start sites and enhancers.
 These techniques provide novel information about the transcription process that cannot be obtained with traditional steady-state RNA-based approaches.
-The Ljungman lab is participating in ENCODE 4 as a Mapping Center.
+The Ljungman lab has been participating in ENCODE 4 as a Mapping Center and is currently a member of the GENCODE Consortium.
+The Ljungman lab has also developed the KLIPP approach for precision targeting of the cancer genome using CRISPR

 Qualifications